-Following on from the previous articles on single and double-breasted suits, we turn our attention to body shape, and how different styles and elements in a suit can change the impression of his physique.
+Following on from previous articles on single and double-breasted suits, in this article we turn our attention to body shape, and how different styles and elements in a suit can change the impression of his physique.

 By the time most men buy their first suit, their body shape is relatively set.
 While the chest and (particularly) the waist will fluctuate over time, a man’s height, shoulder width, and length of limb will not change.

 Given these fixed attributes, it’s worth a man understanding how they can be accentuated or mitigated by the subtleties of a suit’s design.